Josh Lillis: Rochdale

 On 12 June 2012, Rochdale announced that he had signed a two-year deal to return to Spotland where he had previously had a successful loan spell.
 After impressive displays in Rochdale's 2013/14 promotion campaign, Lillis has since committed himself to Rochdale for a further two years.

 On 26 May 2016, Lillis signed a new two-year deal with Rochdale.

 Lillis joined AFC Fylde on loan until the end of the season on 6 March 2020.

 Barrow

 Following his release from Rochdale at the end of the 2019/20 season, Lillis joined newly-promoted Barrow as a player-coach in September 2020.

+He was one of three Barrow players to be offered a new contract at the end of the 2022–23 season.

+Following the conclusion of the 2023–24 season, the club announced that they had offered Lillis a new contract which would see him become full-time goalkeeping coach.
+In June 2024, it was confirmed that he had been unable to agree a new contract with the club.

+Coaching career

+On 11 October 2024, Lillis returned to former club Rochdale as goalkeeping coach.

 Personal life

 He is the son of former Scunthorpe United player and assistant manager Mark Lillis.